brunostjohn/CarveraPCBGuide/README.md

 ![Rubbing it on god](./assets/milling_section/shinier_board.jpg)

 Now, the sander itself leaves some nasty shit on the board.
-Grab some isopropanol and swab that shit.
+Grab some isopropanol and swab it off.

 ![Swabbing](./assets/milling_section/isopropanol_thing.jpg)
 ![Cleaning](./assets/milling_section/cleaning_up.jpg)